 Approaches to Geography

-At Crofton Junior School we feel it is important to provide children with an education that nurtures, encourages and inspires children with a curiosity and fascination about the world and its people.
-We strive to equip the pupils with a knowledge and understanding of the world, countries with in it, the locality in which they live and the constantly changing environment.
+At Crofton Junior School, we believe that it is essential to provide children with an education that nurtures, encourages and inspires them to develop a curiosity and fascination about the world and its people.
+We strive to equip our pupils with a sound knowledge and understanding of the world, countries within it, the locality in which they live and the constantly changing environment.
+Children are challenged to think about current, global issues and the impact on the world along with their own lives to enable them to become responsible Geographers.
 Throughout school, children will learn about diverse places, people, resources and natural and human environments as well as developing map skills.
-We strive to ensure that the teaching of Geography has an inquiry-based approach where children learn core skills and apply their learning through geographical investigations, whilst applying and extending cross-curricular skills.
-We aim to inspire our children with a sense of environmental responsibility and encourage them to understand environmental issues at all levels so that they are equipped to make responsible choices for the future.
+We strive to ensure that the teaching of Geography has an enquiry-based approach where children learn core skills and apply their learning through geographical questioning and investigations, whilst applying and extending cross-curricular skills.
+We aim to inspire our children with a sense of responsibility and encourage them to understand environmental issues on a local, regional, national and global scale so that they are equipped to make responsible choices for the future.